Search

 Is kava safe?

-Doesn’t hurt your liver
+It doesn’t hurt your liver

-This suspected issue was using kava with other substances; be that alcohol, drugs or other medications.
+This suspected issue was using kava with other substances, be that alcohol, drugs, or other medications.
 It was also the time that Pfizer came out with Zoloft, their premier anti-anxiety medication.
 So some even suggest the rumors were spread in fear that kava would be preferred to their drug.
 A German study done around this time was what sealed it, claiming they found increased liver enzymes (that can lead to liver damage) in participants who took kava extract.
 It was later found that the liver damage was likely due to pre-existing conditions and interactions with other medications.

 There are two kinds of addiction; chemical addiction and behavioral addiction.
 Chemical addiction is what happens in most drugs and alcohol.
 The chemical makeup of your brain changes so that you become physically dependent on it.
 Behavioral addiction is when you become addicted to the feeling or habit of something.
-There are no physical changes but the feeling or habit of doing something is what is addictive.
-Unlike alcohol and other substances, kava is safe to use because it doesn’t change your brain structure.
+There are no physical changes, but the feeling or habit of doing something is addictive.
+Unlike alcohol and other substances, kava nectar is safe to use because it doesn’t change your brain structure.
 So there is no physical dependence like other drugs or alcohol.

-In fact, because the effects of kava are so similar to alcohol, it’s been used as a recovery tool in several alcohol and drug addiction programs.
+In fact, because the effects of kava nectar are so similar to alcohol, it’s been used as a recovery tool in several alcohol and drug addiction programs.

 Some side effects of using kava have been reported.
 Although, many of those are connected to the strain of kava being used.
 For instance, wild kava known as Tudei kava, is known to contain certain kavalactones that give you nausea, headache and diarrhea and can last up to two days.
 For this reason, it is not recommended that Tudei kavas be used recreationally. are known in the kava world to be undesirable to use.